The Healthy Living Plan Blog using Logosynthesis®

 Resolving a panic attack related to coronavirus.

 We react to sudden changes and uncertainty We are human and we all react to the current global pandemic.
-We may experience a range of distressing thoughts, emotions and physical sensations in response to situation.
+Also, we may experience a range of distressing thoughts, emotions and physical sensations in response to situation.
+At times, we may experience a panic attack.
 Mathias Egger is a clinical psychologist and psychotherapist based in Switzerland.
-He shares this example of working with a client and using Logosynthesis as a tool to help a client resolve a panic attack related to coronavirus.
-An example of using Logosynthesis to resolve panic … Read More
+He shares this example of working with a client and using Logosynthesis as a tool to help a client resolve a panic attack related to coronavirus. … Read More

 How to relieve stress when working from home.